NOAA-Central-Library-NCL/noaa_ir_api/README.md

 The following Python scripts allow you to interact with the NOAA IR JSON API.

+### IR API overview

+For a general overview of the NOAA IR API, visit the following Github repo: https://github.com/NOAA-Central-Library-NCL/NOAA_IR/.

+This repo will be of use if you are looking to create a customized script the NOAA IR REST API.
+There are also some basic examples in provided in Python.

 ### API Query script

 Use `api_query.py` to query NOAA IR records, downloading a single collection or entire IR collection as a whole.
 Additionally, in doing so, you utilize `fields.toml` file to filter for specific IR API fields.
 A date range filter method is also available for limiting your search of records **from** a formated YYYY-DD-MM date **until** formatted YYYY-DD-MM date.